nghttp2/nghttp2/doc/nghttpx.1.rst

     Don't rewrite server header field in default mode.
 When :option:`--http2-proxy` is used, these headers will not be altered regardless of this option.

+.. option:: --redirect-https-port=<PORT>

+    Specify the port number which appears in Location header field  when  redirect  to  HTTPS  URI  is  made  due  to "redirect-if-not-tls" parameter in :option:`--backend` option.

+    Default: ``443``

 API